Transferase: EC 2.6: nitrogenous transferases

 The grouping consistent with transfer of nitrogenous groups is EC 2.6.
 This includes enzymes like transaminase (also known as "aminotransferase"), and a very small number of oximinotransferases and other nitrogen group transferring enzymes.
 EC 2.6 previously included amidinotransferase but it has since been reclassified as a subcategory of EC 2.1 (single-carbon transferring enzymes).
 In the case of aspartate transaminase, which can act on tyrosine, phenylalanine, and tryptophan, it reversibly transfers an amino group from one molecule to the other.

 The reaction, for example, follows the following order: L-aspartate +2-oxoglutarate $\rightleftharpoons$ oxaloacetate + L-glutamate.

 EC 2.7: phosphorus transferases

 While EC 2.7 includes enzymes that transfer phosphorus-containing groups, it also includes nuclotidyl transferases as well.
 Sub-category phosphotransferase is divided up in categories based on the type of group that accepts the transfer.
 Groups that are classified as phosphate acceptors include: alcohols, carboxy groups, nitrogenous groups, and phosphate groups.
 Further constituents of this subclass of transferases are various kinases.
-A prominent kinase is cyclin-dependent kinase (or CDK), which comprises a sub-family of protein kinases.
+A prominent kinase is cyclin-dependent kinase (CDK), which comprises a sub-family of protein kinases.
 As their name implies, CDKs are heavily dependent on specific cyclin molecules for activation.
 Once combined, the CDK-cyclin complex is capable of enacting its function within the cell cycle.

 The reaction catalyzed by CDK is as follows: ATP + a target protein $\rightarrow$ ADP + a phosphoprotein.